andykuszyk/andykuszyk.github.io/2025-06-06-three-things-all-engineering-teams-need.md

 ## 1. A way to manage the configuration of your source code estate at scale

-Assuming you use an enterprise git forge like GitHub, when you have hundreds of users and thousands of repos, managing the configuration of your source code estate becomes a challenge.
+When you have hundreds of users and thousands of repos, managing the configuration of your source code estate becomes a challenge.
 Some configuration can be managed centrally through your forge's tooling (e.g. who can access which repos), but much of it is bespoke to your needs.
 Let me give you some examples of what types of configuration I'm taking about:

 -   Using a standardised way to tag and categories all your repos.
 -   Managing a standard set of files (CI workflows, CODEOWNER files, etc.) in all of your repos.
 -   Ensuring your branch protection rules are uniform across your estate, or even dynamic depending on the use case (e.g. documentation repos vs. production repos).

 In my experience, a good way to manage this type of custom configuration at scale is by using Terraform.
-Just as you might use Terraform to manage your AWS infrastructure, you can use the excellent [GitHub Terraform provider](https://registry.terraform.io/providers/integrations/github/latest/docs).
+Just as you might use Terraform to manage your AWS infrastructure, you can use the excellent [GitHub Terraform provider](https://registry.terraform.io/providers/integrations/github/latest/docs) to manage your repos.
 It has support for managing [repo topics](https://registry.terraform.io/providers/integrations/github/latest/docs/resources/repository_topics), [branch protection rules](https://registry.terraform.io/providers/integrations/github/latest/docs/resources/branch_protection), and even [files](https://registry.terraform.io/providers/integrations/github/latest/docs/resources/repository_file).

-Some of the best examples of using Terraform this way have been to maintain a declarative YAML file of all repos, and use this as an input to a Terraform module:
+Some of the best examples I've seen of using Terraform this way have been to maintain a declarative YAML file of all repos, and use this as an input to a Terraform module:

 ```yaml
 andykuszyk.github.io: